 If you prefer face-to-face rather than correspondence training, you can learn new skills on a seminar course in proofreading or copy-editing.
 Our 2019 seminars are held at Monticello House, in Russell Square, central London and very conveniently placed for public transport.

-Book now for spring 2019 seminars in London!
+Book now for autumn 2019 seminars in London!

 Run by Senior Tutor Tom Richards, our face-to-face seminars are warm and informal, with emphasis placed on group work and graduated exercises.
 We also give students as much personal attention as possible.
 There is a lot of discussion of English language, words, grammar and punctuation.
 Everyone enjoys the courses and learns a huge amount in a short time.
 Our four-day courses cover both proofreading and copy-editing: these run from 10 am to 4 pm for four days, while for students wanting an express course in proofreading, we have one-day seminars which run from 9 am to 4.45 pm.